Shift3/standards-and-practices/standards/github_folder_template.md

 ### What is the .github folder?

 The `.github` folder allows users to store GitHub related files/folders.
-Some of these files and folders perform specials functions for organizing your repo, issues, and PRs.
+Some of these files and folders perform special functions for organizing your repo, issues, and PRs.

 Here are some of those functions:
 - Creating issue templates ([ISSUE_TEMPLATE folder](../.github/ISSUE_TEMPLATE))